cybat08/Shader-sketch/README.md

 ```

 The installation script will:
-1. Detect your operating system
+1. Compile the different versions of the application
-2. Check for dependencies
+2. Create desktop shortcuts for easy access
-3. Build the appropriate version based on available libraries
-4. Create convenience scripts for running the application
+3. Set up everything you need to start using 3D Model Painter

 ### Manual Installation